Saoodlaghari/Delta-Demo/README.md

 # Delta-Demo
-This is a Delta demo repository
+This is a Delta demo repository.